Bool-urns/iot_botnet_nids/README.md

   <li><b>src</b> contains:
     <ol>
       <li><b>Dataset and Features</b>: this contains the condensed dataset used in this project orginally from *here* and Python notebooks explaining the feature extraction process</li>
-      <li><b>Measuring</b>: this contains the bash and Python scripts used for measuring measuring the metrics outlined the Metrics section below</li>
+      <li><b>Measuring</b>: this contains the bash and Python scripts used for measuring the metrics outlined the Metrics section below</li>
       <li><b>NIDS</b>: this contains the full implementation of the basic NIDS used for testing in this project</li>
       <li><b>Classification</b>: this contains the implementations used of the five classification algorithms outlined below</li>
 </ul>